samconnolly/DELightcurveSimulation/README.md

 ##### Full documentation of classes and methods is given in the code.

 #####  If you have questions, suggestions, problems etc. please email me at sdc1g08@soton.ac.uk
+(Though please note that I am not paid to maintain or update this code, so I may not be available or able to help you in all cases and will be doing so in my own time)

+Note that the main purpose of this code is the simulation of lightcurves using the Emmanoulopoulos method with known parameters for the PSD and PDF of the desired lightcurve - functions related to fitting these distributions are added for convenience, but the results should always be checked,
-Note that while the code has been tested, the results should always be checked, especially when using the PSD and PDF fitting tools, as these will not give the best fit to the data in many cases with the default parameters and may not work at all in some cases.
-In any case your own best fit paramters can always be used to generate lightcurves without these tools.
+as these will not always give the best fit to the data, especially with the default parameters, and may not work at all in some cases.
+The use of these functions is NOT essential to simulating lightcurves, as best fit paramaters to any distribution using other tools can always be used instead.

 ### Installation: